Contents

 Education System in Thailand

 In the early days of Thai history, education evolved around temples and royal courts.
 Buddhist monks gave basic education to boys in classes set within temple compound.
 Children of the royal household and noble families were educated at royal courts.
-The rest of Thai society was made up of farmers, who that time didn't require literacy.
+The rest of Thai society was made up of farmers, who didn't require literacy.

 The current system of formal education consists of four levels of education: